-In order to operate the microwave, a cooking time must always be provided.
-You can either apply the default cooking time or adjust it in the display.
+A cooking time must always be set to operate the microwave.
+You can either apply the default cooking time or adjust it in the relevant menu.

-Power setting Use Maximum cook- ing time 90 W For defrosting delicate foods 1 hr 30 mins 180 W For defrosting and continued cooking 1 hr 30 mins 360 W For cooking meat and for heating delicate foods 1 hr 30 mins 600 W For heating and cooking food 1 hr 30 mins 1000 W For heating liquids 30 mins
+Setting Use Maximum cook- ing time 90 W For defrosting delicate foods 1 hr 30 mins 180 W For defrosting and continued cooking 1 hr 30 mins 360 W For cooking meat and for heating delicate foods 1 hr 30 mins 600 W For heating and cooking food 1 hr 30 mins Max.
+For heating liquids 30 mins